-If, on the advice of law enforcement officials, the Library staff, Executive Director or Board of Trustees determine that a reasonable possibility of a threat to the safety of Library staff, Library users or members of the public might occur, based on prior experience with the group or speaker at this Library or at other occasions where the group has held meetings which have been disruptive or had a potential for violence, the following shall be required: The individual or group reserving the meeting room shall be required to pay in advance by cashier’s check the reasonably estimated cost of any special security measures needed to be taken for the meeting; and the individual or group reserving the meeting room shall obtain a special event liability policy for injury or damage to property occurring at the meeting, program or event in the amount of 1 million dollars with proof of insurance to be furnished to the Executive Director at least 3 workdays beforehand and naming the Library as an additional insured..
+If, on the advice of law enforcement officials, the Library staff, Executive Director or Board of Trustees determine that a reasonable possibility of a threat to the safety of Library staff, Library users or members of the public might occur, based on prior experience with the group or speaker at this Library or at other occasions where the group has held meetings which have been disruptive or had a potential for violence, the following shall be required: The individual or group reserving the meeting room shall be required to pay in advance by cashier’s check the reasonably estimated cost of any special security measures needed to be taken for the meeting; and the individual or group reserving the meeting room shall obtain a special event liability policy for injury or damage to property occurring at the meeting, program or event in the amount of 1 million dollars with proof of insurance to be furnished to the Executive Director at least three work days beforehand and naming the Library as an additional insured..

 Applicant has read and understands the Policy for Use and agrees that she/he is responsible for ensuring that each member of his/her organization is aware of and abides by these rules.

 The Board of Trustees of the Fountaindale Library District will review the Meeting Room Policy and regulations periodically, and reserves the right to amend them at any time.
-The Board authorizes the Library Director to waive regulations under appropriate circumstances.
+The Board authorizes the Executive Director to waive regulations under appropriate circumstances.
 The Executive Director is the chief person empowered to make decisions regarding the availability and use of the library meeting rooms.
 The Executive Director may delegate authority to approve meeting room applications.